vongvinhtoan/CS202-Crossy-Road/README.md

 ## How to create new Activity and View

-1. Add the following path to your project:
+1. Add the following to your `PATH`:
     ```
     <derectory of project>\bin\helpers
     <derectory of project>\libs\SFML-2.5.1\bin